2022saheed/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 9.  a script that prints the result of POWER divided by DIVIDE, followed by a new line Task 1. a script that prints hello user, where user is the current Linux user Task 10. a script that displays the result of BREATH to the power LOVE

+Task 11. a script that converts a number from base 2 to base 10